 - Stick Fort Building– Try using twigs and having students build forts for dolls/action figures

 - Baking Soda/Vinegar Powered boats– Can be messy so outside works the best

 - Ice cream in a bag– If you have access to an old fashioned hand crank ice cream making you can make a large batch.
 Otherwise, this recipe is a fun one to try.
 Who knew that learning about science could be so tasty?

 - Using STEM with ELLs– Ideas for teaching STEM activities to ELLs

 Practice Native Language

 It might seem counterintuitive, but the summertime is a great opportunity for ELLs to practice their home language.
-For some, this means traveling to visit family and being fully immersed in speaking that language.
-For others it might mean speaking it as home, reading books in their native language, or learning how to write in their first language.
+International trips this year might be postponed.
+Students can still practice speaking their native language at home, reading books in their native language, or learning how to write in their first language.